david8zhang/system-design-notes/01_storage_and_serialization/01_relational_data.md

 Now, we have better data locality since we don't have to query a company table and cities table separately to get the joined company offices results, everything we need is contained right there in the dictionary.

-However, this means that we have repeated data keys ("San Francisco", and "New York").
+However, this means that we have repeated data keys ("San Francisco" and "New York").
 Not only does this mean we need to store more data, this also means modifying our data could potentially be more complicated.
 If we wanted to remove "New York" from our list of cities, we'd need to update our data in multiple places.

 ## Relational vs. Non-Relational?